Alper Eroglu - Marketing Director, Beauty & Personal Care, Turkey

 Going on a university exchange programme to the United States, at the age of 20 really opened my eyes to cultural variations and was a life-defining experience.
 This motivated me to pursue a career that would give me international exposure; this was key to my decision to work for Unilever.

-I am now the Marketing Director of Personal Care at Unilever in Turkey, responsible for driving the overall business agenda and marketing programme for the category.
+I am now the Marketing Director of Beauty & Personal Care at Unilever in Turkey, responsible for driving the overall business agenda and marketing programme for the category.

 Prior to this role, I have been on various global and regional assignments for seven years.
 Over the years I have learnt how to execute marketing campaigns in foreign countries, as well as successfully work with people from all over the world.
 In this article I combine considerations taken in international marketing and apply them to conducting business with people across different cultures.